-Some specialist referrals from your/your child's doctor may need approval from Superior to make sure the specialist is in the Superior network, and the visit to the specialist or the specialty procedure is needed.
+Some specialist referrals from your/your child's doctor may need approval from Superior to make sure the specialist is a Superior specialist, and the visit to the specialist or the specialty procedure is needed.
 In these cases, the doctor must first call Superior.
 If you or your doctor is not sure what specialty services need approval, Superior can give you that information.
 Superior will review the request for specialty services and respond with a decision.
-This will not take more than two (2) Business Days after getting all the needed information from your doctor.
+This will not take more than two business days after getting all the needed information from your doctor.
 Decisions are made more quickly for urgent care.